J0wir/J0wir.github.io/_posts/2022-01-30-Cyberdefenders-DetectLog4j.md

 ### Question 2 - What is the Timezone of the compromised machine?
 Something really cool I learned is that you can view the registry hives with <b>Autopsy</b>.
 The timezone information is stored in the <b>SYSTEM</b> registry hive, which is located in <b>Windows\System32\config</b>.

-Open the hive and go to <b>ControlSet001</b> and click on <b>TimeZoneInformation</b>, this shows the TimeZoneKeyName is <b>Pacific Standard Time</b>.
+Open the hive and go to <b>ControlSet001</b> and click on <b>TimeZoneInformation</b>, this shows the <b>TimeZoneKeyName</b> is <b>Pacific Standard Time</b>.
 ![image](https://user-images.githubusercontent.com/95626414/151663843-f77d11f6-68bc-4241-a217-aaafd96af921.png)

 Since most forensic reports use the UTC timezone, I assumed we need to convert PST to UTC.
-As shown in the picture below the difference is 8 hours.
-So the right answer is <b>UTC-8</b>.
+As shown in the picture below the time difference is 8 hours, so the right answer is <b>UTC-8</b>.
 ![image](https://user-images.githubusercontent.com/95626414/151663874-7973e92d-735f-44d4-867f-0ee086c7ed4f.png)

 ### Question 3 - what is the current build number on the system?
 <b>Autopsy</b> was used to view the <b>SOFTWARE</b> registry hive, which contains information about the build number.
 The product version information including the build number is stored in the following key:
 <em>HKLM\Software\Microsoft\Windows NT\CurrentVersion</em>

-As shown below this key provides product version information, including the build number.
+As shown in the picture below this key provides product version information, including the build number.
 ![image](https://user-images.githubusercontent.com/95626414/151663909-f2ff2b77-5d54-48b9-9091-a7bbb687c441.png)

 ### Question 4 - what is the computer IP?
 The answer to this question can also be found in the registry.
 The IP addresses of the various network interfaces are stored under:
 <em>HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters\Interfaces</em>

-As shown in the picture below the IP address is <b>192.168.112.139<b>.
+As shown in the picture below the IP address is <b>192.168.112.139</b>.
 ![image](https://user-images.githubusercontent.com/95626414/151663978-2212ba36-12ae-4776-baf5-64e40c2b74e0.png)

 ### Question 5 - What is the computer IP?